 Advantages of Unstructured Interviews:

-- The participants can clarify all their doubts about the questions and the researcher can take each opportunity to explain his/her intention for better answers.
+- The participants can clarify all their doubts about the questions, and the researcher can take each opportunity to explain his/her intention for better answers.

 Disadvantages of Unstructured Interviews:

-Learn more: Qualitative Market Research
+Learn more: Qualitative Market Research & Qualitative Data Collection

 Methods of Research Interviews:

-For this, a researcher can have a guide online surveys to take note of the answers.
+For this, a researcher can have a guide to online surveys to take note of the answers.
 A researcher can design his/her survey in such a way that they take notes of the comments or points of view that stands out from the interviewee.
 It can be a one-on-one interview as well.

 - Higher response rate.